-An Entreprenuer Should Be Able To Adapt To Societal Trends - Fatima Binta (Adhubbing) | Latest Nigeria News Today
+An Entreprenuer Should Be Able To Adapt To Societal Trends - Fatima Binta Mohammed (Adhubbing) | Latest Nigeria News Today

-In this exclusive interview with The News Chronicle, Fatima Binta Muhammed, Founder of Adhubbing, a digital marketing agency, sheds light on the digital marketing industry, Adhubbing’s journey and other related issues
+In this exclusive interview with The News Chronicle, Fatima Binta Mohammed, Founder of Adhubbing, a digital marketing agency, sheds light on the digital marketing industry, Adhubbing’s journey and other related issues

 TNC: Good afternoon Fatima, it’s good to have you on our interview series.
 So tell us, what Adhubbing is all about, what you do, where your services cover?